SiliconLabs/wisun-br-linux/README.md

 This is mostly invisible for the end-user.
 However, an attentive user may notice small details:

-  - The DODAGID does not match the IP of the Linux interface
+  - The DODAGID does not match the IP of the Linux interface.
-  - The origin of RPL frames does not match the IP of the Linux interface
+  - The origin of RPL frames does not match the IP of the Linux interface.
-  - The IPv6 hop-limit (formerly known as TTL in IPv4) field is decremented
+  - The IPv6 hop-limit (formerly known as TTL in IPv4) field is decremented.
   - Direct consequence of the previous item: packets with a hop-limit of 1 are not forwarded to the Wi-SUN network.
-Typically, to ping a multicast address, you have to enforce the hop-limit to at least 2
+Typically, to ping a multicast address, you have to enforce the hop-limit to at least 2:

     ping -t 2 -I tun0 ff03::fc